Haute Route Dolomites 2017

 At time of booking we require a non-refundable deposit per person plus any applicable entry fee.
 The balance of your travel package must be paid, at the latest, 12 weeks before departure to avoid the cancellation of your trip.

-For details of insurance for the our travel packages, please visit our insurance page.
+For details of specialist sports travel insurance for our travel packages, please visit our insurance page.
+You must ensure that your travel insurance policy covers you to participate in cycling events.
 There is additional information about our other Concierge Services on our special web page.